You know, folks, speaking of Greece, there's another good comparison to what we're doing in Greece.

 We'll be back and continue.

-L. Rushbow serving humanity on the EIB network.
+El Rushbo, serving humanity on the EIB network.

 Now, we just described FDR when all of this, the transition to government programs to make everybody rich and to provide security and make everything hunky-dory started with FDR.

-And at its peak during FDR, according to our own Office of Management and Budget, federal spending averaged 19.35% of GDP during FDR.
+And at its peak, during FDR, according to our own Office of Management and Budget, federal spending averaged 19.35% of GDP during FDR.

 And that was bad.

-Spending will average 24.13%, 5% greater than even FDR as a percentage of GDP, meaning a full 25% of the United States economy will be government.
+Obama's four fiscal years, estimated by the Office of Management and Budget, spending will average 24.13%, 5% greater than even FDR as a percentage of GDP, meaning a full 25% of the United States economy will be government.

 And when the full health care thing kicks in by 2014, which is beyond Obama's first four years, it's going to skyrocket to even more than that.

-So we've got, I mean, it's it's an incredible uptick in the size of GDP, and Obama's not finished.
+So we've got, I mean, it's an incredible uptick in the size of GDP, and Obama's not finished.

 Now, during all that, Obama was fighting FDR fighting a depression, actually making it worse, and a world war.